 Increase in rates for traditional long-term care

-Most of the insurance companies are struggling to help their clients with long-term care because of the increase in cost.
+Most insurance companies are struggling to help their clients with long-term care because of the increase in cost.
 For many years Genworth was a long-term care leader; however, they are having quite a few problems with their business model.
 However, Genworth is not the only one that has had to increase rates and cut costs.

 Over the past decade, many companies have raised their rates.
 The increases in rates have caused the policies to be blended and are more attractive to the clients and the insurance companies.
 This way, the insurance companies are not on the hook of paying the benefits for an extended period.